mikemintz/deme/deme_django/docs/architecture.rst

 * ``create Site``
 * ``create TextDocument``
 * ``create TextDocumentExcerpt``
-* ``do_anything`` (Agents with this ability automatically have every single global ability and every item ability with respect to every item.)
+* ``do_anything`` (Agents with this ability automatically have every single global ability and every item ability with respect to every item.
+If an agent has this global ability in the final calculation, this overrides any item abilities at any level.
+As a specific unusual example, if an agent has the global ``do_anything`` ability from an EveryonePermission, then giving him any item ability with is_allowed=False will have no effect.)

 Below is a list of item types and the item abilities they introduce: